-1. To formulate policies and guidelines for the improvement of the Employees' Compensation Program;

-2. To review and decide on appeal all EC claims disapproved by the Social Security System and the Government Service Insurance System;

-3. To initiate policies and programs toward adequate occupational health and safety and accident prevention in the working environment.
+- 1. To formulate policies and guidelines for the improvement of the Employees' Compensation Program; - 2.
+To review and decide on appeal all EC claims disapproved by the Social Security System and the Government Service Insurance System; - 3.
+To initiate policies and programs toward adequate occupational safety and health and accident prevention in the working environment.